a-einstein/PortableShop/docs/XamarinForms/README.md

 |Splash|Overview|Details|Picture|Basket|Menu|

 #### Summary
 Working portable application for test and demo purpose.
 It simulates limited shopping capabilities based on the Microsoft AdventureWorks database.

-#### News
-* Version 1.0 is assumed to be a milestone as the last one on Xamarin Forms, before moving on to MAUI which is 2.0.
-* Refresh Icon has been replaced.
-* Cart deletion buttons now have icons.
-* Cart became alphabetically sorted.
-* Storage of filter has been corrected.
-* Enablement of the products overview has been improved.
-* Language can now be set independently of device.

-#### Known issues
-* Recovering from a service problem does not succeed.
+This project is in a semi dormant state, while continuing on MAUI.
+Its version will stay within the 1 range.

 #### Purpose
 * Explore various techniques based on Xamarin Forms, XAML and C#.